 What are falafels made from?

 Chickpeas are naturally rich in proteins and soluble fibres and are a complex carbohydrate.
-There are a number of health benefits associated with high-fibre foods – they help lower blood lipid levels such as cholesterol, reducing risks of heart diseases, as well as lowering your risk of colon cancer.
-Falafels are also packed with a number of key nutrients, including calcium, iron, magnesium, phosphorus, potassium, zinc, copper, manganese, Vitamin C, Vitamin B and folate.
+There are several health benefits associated with high-fibre foods – they help lower blood lipid levels such as cholesterol, reducing risks of heart diseases, as well as lowering your risk of colon cancer.

 The exact origin of the falafel is unknown and open to debate.
 One theory is the dish was invented in Egypt using fava beans, with the recipe then exported to other areas across the Middle East.